 Users find that giving employees resources and tools in the form of access to the Celpax dashboard and the results can help foster employee empowerment.

-Giving employees access to the dashboard is a great way to instill this.
+Giving employees access to the dashboard is a great way to instil this.

-Not too long ago, we spoke to Aaron from Jux Law Firm about relaunching the Celpax device after some turnover in his company and with some major changes that pushed employee engagement efforts to the wayside.
+Not too long ago, we spoke to Aaron from Jux Law Firm about relaunching the Celpax device after some turnover in his company.
+They had some major changes that pushed employee engagement efforts to the wayside.